In 60 seconds…

 And, because Gen Z wants the best of both worlds, they’re expecting hybrid experiences from brands - something that they can attend IRL and then post about online.
 Peer-to-peer marketing is the most successful kind when it comes to digital marketing and Gen Z, so your aim should be for shoppers to take to their phones to talk online about your brand’s IRL experiential marketing.

-So, to summarise: experiential marketing allows brands to get their values across, offer personalized experiences, and boost social engagement.
-In turn, this leads to increased brand awareness, increased sales, and a stronger connection between brand and user.
+Whether its connecting with young shoppers at a freshers fair or attracting potential customers with your loyalty programs, experiential marketing allows brands to get their values across, offer personalized experiences, and boost social engagement.
+In turn, this increases brand awareness, builds trust, increases sales, and [builds] a stronger connection between brand and user.

 Case studies